umokaysarah/Activism-Template/README.md

+# Full tutorial coming soon!

-# Make your own website- no coding necessary!
+## Make your own website- no coding necessary!

 Seeing the massive influx of information and resources over social media as the BLM movement has gained momentum inspired me to make this website template.